Skip to main content

 1. Slow Releasing Protein for Night-Time Nutrition

 Perhaps the best way to increase the benefits you get from sleep is to take 30g of a slow releasing protein like casein before bed.
-This is because experts have shown this is the best way to slowly drip feed amino acids to your muscles throughout the night and therefore ensure your muscles are still receiving the nutrients they need to repair and regrow, even during the 7-10 hours you are sleeping and not eating.
+This is because experts recommend that we should consume protein throughout the day to best support our health and nutrition goals and of course we can’t do this during the 7-10 hours we are sleeping!
+As Casein is a slow releasing protein, this is the next best thing!

 2. L-Lysine and l-Arginine for Night-Time Nutrition